 Still, while the firm’s slightly clumsy vision - to become "a great place to work and the most client-centred international law firm

-" training and "responsibility dished out like school hot dinners
+" training and opportunity for "international work in most departments", plus "responsibility dished out like school hot dinners

-However negative comments still suggest that the firm still has some ground to cover to make it a "great place to work
+However negative comments suggest that the firm still has some ground to cover.
+Salaries are described as "woeful"

 " will apparently focus on building ties over the pond.
 Watch this space.

 While the firm is definitively mid-market it has some stand-out

 practices including its public sector group, which has advised the MoJ

 on the expansion of prisons and regional development agencies on around

 £400m worth of EU-financed funds.
 Pensions and employment are also